MLHale/nebraska-gencyber-modules/2024/cybersecurity_concept_confidentiality/README.md

 ---

 ### Introduction
 Confidentiality is a security principle that ensures information is accessible only to those authorized to view it.
 It protects sensitive data from unauthorized access and disclosure.
+In this lesson, we will get hands-on with 'Confidentiality Unplugged' and explore Caesar cipher encryption on a Microbit.

 ### Goals